kingananas20/kingananas20/README.md

 - 👋 Hi, I’m @kingananas20
-- 👀 I’m interested in Python, JavaScript, HTML and CSS.
-I also like playing Minecraft, Fall Guys or Valorant.
+- 👀 I’m interested in Python and JavaScript.
+I like playing Star Citizen, Valorant and Minecraft.
-- 🌱 I’m currently learning Python.
-Later JavaScript, HTML and CSS.
+- 🌱 I’m currently learning Python and JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
 -    Discord: kingananas2.0#8527